Afan Forest Park - Glyncorrwg Mountain Bike Centre, near Port Talbot

 Talley Woodlands overlook an historic Carmarthenshire village which grew up around an abbey.

-There are views of the abbey ruins, which are maintained by Cadw, from the three walking trails.
+There are views of the abbey ruins from the three walking trails.

 The abbey was dissolved by Henry VIII and the stone was used to build much of the present village and chapel.